-International Men's Day Age-friendly Celebrate bench signs
+International Men's Day

+Age-friendly Celebrate bench signs

-Groups and Activities at JNR8 One of our Forum priorities is to support the health and wellbeing of our residents by offering a range of physical and mental health projects, events and activities.
+Groups and Activities at JNR8

+One of our Forum priorities is to support the health and wellbeing of our residents by offering a range of physical and mental health projects, events and activities.
 During 2021 our programme included the new Boost Resilience sessions: 4 x 5-week courses to improve mental health and self esteem for people who were finding it difficult to engage with their community again after long periods of isolation and shielding.
+The courses were well attended by a diverse range of people - who now meet monthly.

+Current Groups

-The courses were well attended by a diverse range of people Current Groups - · Cromwell Community Cuppa Afternoon tea group meet on Wednesdays for a coffee and a chat and to plan trips out - · Young at Heart Computer Class is older learners who are beginners/improvers - · Creative conversations mental wellbeing craft group (back soon) - · Women's ESOL (English for Speakers of Other Languages - · Women's Keep Fit aerobics - · Tai Chi for balance and mental/physical fitness - · Chair exercise for low mobility - · Spanish for beginners and improvers Coming Soon: Asian Elders Men's Group, Jam Soup: play musical instruments/share lunch
+- Cromwell Community Cuppa: an afternoon tea social group who meet on Wednesdays for a coffee and a chat and to plan trips out - · Young at Heart Computer Class: older learners who are beginners/improvers - · Creative conversations mental wellbeing craft group (back soon) - · Women's ESOL (English for Speakers of Other Languages - · Women's Keep Fit aerobics - · Tai Chi for balance and mental/physical fitness - · Chair exercise for low mobility - · Spanish for beginners and improvers

+Coming Soon: Asian Elders Men's Group, Jam Soup: play musical instruments/share lunch